nalej/docs/applications/applications-1.md

 SERVICE_RUNNING
 ```

-in the first row (the one related to the whole instance) will tell us that the application is running correctly, and
+in the  `[Group] application` row (which is the info related to the whole instance) will tell us that the application is running correctly, and

 ```javascript
 ENDPOINTS